SocketMobile/capturesingleentryswift-ios/README.md

 The purpose of this feature is to share CaptureHelper across the view hierarchy without the need to pass between the views an explicit reference to CaptureHelper.

-When a view using CaptureHelper is active, it pushes its delegate using the CaptureHelper pushDelegate method which makes this view active to receive notifications from CaptureHelper.
+When a view using CaptureHelper is active, it pushes its delegate using the CaptureHelper `pushDelegate` method which makes this view active to receive notifications from CaptureHelper.

 The first notification the view might receive could be `didNotifyArrivalForDevice`, when a Socket Mobile device is already connected to the host, even though other views may have already received this notification.

-Once the view becomes inactive, then it should call the CaptureHelper popDelegate to remove itself from receiving notification.
+Once the view becomes inactive, then it should call the CaptureHelper `popDelegate` to remove itself from receiving notification.

-At this point the prior view that had pushed its delegate becomes the one receiving the notifications.
+At this point, the prior view, if it exists, that had pushed its delegate becomes the one receiving the notifications.

-s### main view controller viewDidLoad
+### Main view controller viewDidLoad
-The viewDidLoad handler opens CaptureHelper just after pushing the delegate to itself requiring the MainViewController to derive from one the CaptureHelperDelegate protocol.
+The viewDidLoad handler opens CaptureHelper just after pushing its own reference as the delegate requiring the MainViewController to derive from one the CaptureHelperDelegate protocol.
+There is a bunch of protocols to choose from depending on what Capture notifications the application is interested.

 ### CaptureHelper openWithAppInfo
 This is the fist method to call in order to be able to use Capture.